 The catalyst for a crash can come in any number of ways.
 One likely scenario is that confidence in the US dollar will falter.
 When this happens interest rates will have to rise dramatically to try to lure foreign investors to re-service our debt.
 Higher interest rates will then shut down our economy and less tax money will be raised.
 The debt will still have to be paid at the higher interest rate so the government will print even more money and deficit spending will increase.
 The dollar will fall in value against other currencies bringing about an inflation spiral in the United States and even more dumping of US dollars for more stable currencies.

 Banks and institutions holding today's unrealistic low interest loans on property will go under, causing a collapse of pension systems and/or a taxpayer bailout that will worsen the deficits even further.
 Many with adjustable rate mortgages will not be able to make the payments and they will default on their loans.
 The foreclosed houses will be dumped on the market bringing a collapse in all home values.
-(Some of that happened in 2008, worse things like bail-in's will happen in the future.)

 The fall of the US economy will have a domino effect and bring about a worldwide depression that will further depress the US economy and bring a full fledged inflationary depression worse than the great depression of the 1930's.
 When this happens most companies will go bankrupt and will be nationalized.
 (Money printing by the federal banks postponed the worst part of depression temporarily.)